 WETA (Greater Washington Educational Telecommunications Association)

-Embracing the educational mission of public broadcasting, WETA has created five leading public-service websites: AdLit.org, BrainLine.org, ColorinColorado.org, LDOnLine.org and ReadingRockets.org.
-WETA's services to the community include Ready To Learn workshops that train parents and caregivers how to use television as a learning tool and program screenings that promote discussion and awareness of important topics and issues.
+Embracing the educational mission of public broadcasting, WETA has created six leading public-service websites: AdLit.org, ColorinColorado.org, LDOnLine.org, ReadingRockets.org, Start with a Book and BrainLine.org.
+Services to the community include Ready To Learn workshops that train parents and caregivers how to use television as a learning tool and program screenings that promote discussion and awareness of important issues.

-Sharon Percy Rockefeller is president and CEO of WETA.
-For more information about WETA, visit www.weta.org.
+Sharon Percy Rockefeller is president and CEO.
+For more information, visit weta.org.